 Even governments are employing blockchain in their healthcare systems, and the frontrunner might surprise you.
 No, it's not Canada, Singapore or even the United Arab Emirates.
 The answer: Estonia.
 (If you already knew that, please apply to compete on Jeopardy!)
 A country the size of Tennessee with the population of Maine, Estonia began using blockchain technology in 2012 to secure healthcare data and process transactions.
 These days, all of the country's healthcare billing is handled on a blockchain, 95% of health information is ledger-based and 99% of all prescription information in digital.

-Blockchain has emerged as a disruptor in virtually every industry, but few are more primed for change than healthcare.
-Here are several examples of how blockchain is being applied to that industry.
+Here are several examples of how blockchain is being applied to the healthcare industry.

 Cybersecurity, Data Integrity and Record Keeping